eligugliotta/tarc/README.md

 The Tunisian word 'm5abbi' means 'covered', correspond to the *CODAfied* token 'مخبّي' and the PoS-tag: 'NOUN_PROP'.

 If you want to use this data with the [Multi-Task Sequence Prediction System](https://gricad-gitlab.univ-grenoble-alpes.fr/dinarelm/tarc-multi-task-system), you should remove the header and extract the columns that you need, depending on process that you want to perform.

+The lemmatization layer is coming, as is a distribution of the data in Excel format.

 <br />